 backup.sh file executable you need to run the

 Creating Scheduler Using Crontab

 The crontab command is used to schedule commands to be executed periodically at a predetermined time.
 It will run as a background process without needing user intervention.
-These kind of jobs is generally referred to as cron jobs and the jobs will run as the user who creates the cron jobs.
+These kinds of jobs are generally referred to as cron jobs and the jobs will run as the user who creates the cron jobs.

 crontab -e, this will open the crontab file.

 saturn@ubuntu:~$ crontab -e no crontab for saturn - using an empty one Select an editor.
 To change later, run 'select-editor'.
 1. /bin/ed 2. /bin/nano <---- easiest 3. /usr/bin/vim.basic 4. /usr/bin/vim.tiny Choose 1-4 :